What do Licensed Practical Nurses Do?

 Many LPNs pursue bridging programs to become Registered Nurses (RNs) through recognized PN–RN pathways, while others expand into leadership, education, or specialized clinical roles.

-Further education, certification, and acquisition of leadership roles in a practice also serve as a pathway for professional growth.
+Further education, certification, and the acquisition of leadership roles in a practice also serve as pathways for professional growth.

-With the increasing need for skilled healthcare practitioners in Canada, the career as an LPN is financially stable, as they are given ample opportunity to grow and customize their job in a rewarding and impactful way.
+With the increasing need for skilled healthcare practitioners in Canada, the career as an LPN is financially stable, including competitive insights into the licensed practical nurse salary.

 For each province and territory in Canada, the path is the same.
-You must first complete an approved practical nurse training program, which takes 1–2 years to complete.
+You must first complete an approved practical nurse training program, which takes 1–2 years.

-You need to register in a relevant college or university offering an accredited practical nurse training program.
+Step 1: Register with a relevant college or university that offers an accredited practical nurse training program.

-Participate in supervised clinical practice in hospitals, clinics or long-term care facilities.
+Step 3: Participate in supervised clinical practice in hospitals, clinics, or long-term care facilities.

-Achieve passing results in the certification exam (CPNRE or RExPN).
+Step 4: Achieve passing results in the certification exam (CPNRE or RExPN) and understand how long CPNRE results take after completion.

-Register for a provincial license with the regulatory body.
+Step 5: Register for a provincial license with the regulatory body.
+Stay updated with the CPNRE exam schedule to plan your preparation timeline effectively.

 Following these steps provides a solid pathway for success in the nursing profession.